Menditect/documentation/docs/test-instruction.md

 ### Create a Test Instruction
 - Navigate to the Test Suite and select the Manual Test Case that you want to create a Test Instruction in.
-- Click "*+ Test Instruction*" to create a Test Instruction.
+- Click "<i class="fal fa-info-circle"></i> Test Instruction" to create a Test Instruction.
 - Enter the Title and some optional information and select an optional Image.
 - Choose "Save".

 ### Change the order of a Test Instruction in a Test Case
-- Go to the Manual Test Case that the Test Instruction is in.
+- Navigate to the Manual Test Case that the Test Instruction is in.
-- Click on <i class="fas fa-arrow-up"></i> or <i class="fas fa-arrow-down"></i> on the left of the name of the Test Instruction to move it up or down.
+- Click on "<i class="fas fa-arrow-up"></i>" or "<i class="fas fa-arrow-down"></i>" on the "<i class="fas fa-ellipsis"></i>" menu of the Test Instruction to move it up or down.

 ### Edit a Test Instruction
+- Navigate to the Manual Test Case that the Test Instruction is in.
+- Click on "<i class="fa fa-pencil"></i>" under the "<i class="fas fa-ellipsis"></i>" menu in the Test Case to edit it.
-- Click on <i class="fa fa-pencil"></i> next to the Test Instruction name to edit the Title or other information, or to Highlight the Test Instruction.
+- Click on "<i class="fa fa-pencil"></i>" next to the Test Instruction name to edit the Title or other information, or to Highlight the Test Instruction.

 ### Delete a Test Instruction
 - Go to the Manual Test Case that the Test Instruction is in.
-- Click <i class="fas fa-trash-alt"></i> on the Test Instruction you want to delete.
+- Click "<i class="fas fa-trash-alt"></i> Delete" under the "<i class="fas fa-ellipsis"></i>" menu of the Test Instruction you want to delete.

 ## Related topics
 - [Test Run](test-run)